Tube Sockets, Part 5. Socket Dampers

 (If someone can help me to embed this mp4 file into this page, without the need to have Apple Quicktime installed, please let me know!
 I think this should be possible)

 BELOW ARE PICTURED THE YAMAMOTO AIR VENTILATION ADAPTERS.
-PLEASE NOTE, WE HAVE STOPPED SELLING YAMAMOTO PRODUCTS.
-It was not our own choice, but we could not accept the price increase.
+PLEASE NOTE, WE HAVE STOPPED SELLING YAMAMOTO PRODUCTS in GENERAL.
+It was not our own choice, but we could not accept a drastic price increase from one day to the other.
 So we took this opportunity to design a compatible product.

 To be not in direct competition, we improved the product.
-The EMISSIONLABS Air ventilation adapters have the same dimensions, but are more precisely fitted to various socket flange diameter on the market.
+The EMISSIONLABS Air ventilation adapters.
+They have the same dimensions, but are more precisely fitted to various socket flange diameter on the market.
 Most sockets have 38mm screw distance, from hole center to center.
-These have a socket flange diameter of 30mm normally.
-However, it appears with other manufacturers that only Yamamoto, not all sockets have a 30mm flange.
-Some NOS has 27mm, and some Chinese have 32mm.
-So we have three parts, one for 27mm, one for 30mm, and one for 32mm.
-In addition we have added the OPTION to insert two LEDs, red+green, with circuitry on the air ventilation adapter itself.
-The LEDS are only optional, so you can decide to use those or not.
-If not used, the LED holes are just additional ventilation holes.
+The Yamamoto sockets are 30mm.
+However, it appears other manufacturers have a 30mm flange. or 27 or 32mm.
+So we have the adapters for this, with each socket diameter.

 More information here.